128technology/docs/docs/config_domain-based_web_filter.md

 ## Application Identification

-Application Identification allows you to automatically generate category-based application identification services under a service.
+Application Identification allows the automatic generation of category-based child services under a service.
 It also will automatically learn, identify, and classify applications processed by the SSR and store them in the [web filtering cache](config_web_filtering.md).

+**Is Learning mode configured by default?
+The paragraph below, which is new, seems to indicate it is.
+So why would you need to configure learning mode?
+Is this even relevant - now or in the previous release?**

+### Configuring Learning Mode

+Learning mode is used to gather statistics about a domain or category.
+You can select the type of information to be gathered; Modules, HTTPS, TLS, or All.

 #### Modes